-We have been working together with our Member Societies to support and increase the impact of a variety of activities, such as International Microorganism Day with the Portuguese Society of Microbiology, and the #EUROmicroMOOCs with the Spanish Society for Microbiology.
-The #EUROmicroMOOC initiative has now published details of its results for all to see.
+We have been working together with our Member Societies to support and increase the impact of a variety of activities, such as International Microorganism Day with the Portuguese Society of Microbiology, and the #EUROmicroMOOCs with the Spanish Society for Microbiology, which has now published details of its results.

-- support with promotion, communication, and digital media
+- the use of our network to support with promotion, communication, and digital media

-- connection with experts, researchers, freelancers, and administrators
+- connecting your project with experts, researchers, freelancers, and administrators

 - support and advice with recruitment of volunteers and on volunteer management